Loading [MathJax]/jax/output/CommonHTML/fonts/TeX/fontdata.js

 The entire field of trigonometry attests to the fact that the angle made by two lines is a function of the lengths of sides of a right triangle that contains the angle.
 Hence, as euclidean transformations preserve distances, they also preserve angles, which further imply that euclidean transformations are similarities.

 This means the matrix of transformation for a euclidean transformation by Theorem 1, Sec.
-5.11 takes the form $$\begin{pmatrix} a_{11} & a_{12} & a_{13} \\ -ka_{12} & ka_{11} & a_{23} \\ 0 & 0 & a_{33} \end{pmatrix}$$
+5.11 takes the form (a11a12a13ka12ka11a2300a33)

 By the result of Exercise 9, Sec.
-5.11, we know that the length of a general segment is transformed by a factor of $\sqrt{a_{11}^2 + a_{12}^2}$ under a similarity transform with $a_{33} = 1$.
-Combining this with the fact that this factor is 1 in a euclidean transformation, we have
+5.11, we know that the length of a general segment is transformed by a factor of $\sqrt{a_{11}^2

 All these taken together form Theorem 1.

-4. Show that every euclidean transformation induces an involution on the ideal line which is the identity, or has $I:(1,i,0)$ and $J:(1,-i,0)$ as its fixed points, or has $I$ and $J$ as a pair of mates.
+4. Show that every euclidean transformation induces an involution on the ideal line which is the identity, or has I:(1,i,0) and J:(1,i,0) as its fixed points, or has I and J as a pair of mates.
 Determine the geometric nature of the euclidean transformations with each of these properties.

 I might be wrong here but I think this question is incorrect for two reasons.